Alberto Ventafridda

 Sailing regattas Android app

-This was yet another university group project, that took an unconfortable amount of my time back in 2022.
-Our task was to develop an Android app in Java, adhering to Google’s recommended best practices.
+This was a university group project, that took an unconfortable amount of my time back in 2022.
+The task was to develop an Android app in Java, adhering to Google’s recommended best practices.

 some screens from an android app.
 The first screen is a login form.
 The second screen shows a list of regattas.
 The third screen shows the same page as the previous one, but there are no regattas, and a placeholder text is shown instead.
 The text says: 'There are no regattas.
 Regattas are interactive sailing courses that you can design and manage in real time with others.
 Create a new regatta with the create new regatta button.'
 The last screen shows a nautical map. a compass on top is pointing north, and a large text says 'Buoy stacchetto 40° N' On the map, a flag connected to a long line is overlayed on top of the water

-We decided to create an app for managing sailing regattas.
+I worked with a group that developed an app for managing robotic buoys used in sailing regattas.
+A pretty niche application, with interesting project requirements.
 It featured a nautical map displaying a customizable regatta track and provided real-time updates on the position of buoys and support boats.

-I also enjoyed developing the API server for the app.
-I wrote it in FastAPI, and used the openapi documentation to automatically generate the schema for the Android Retrofit client.
+I also wrote the app backend using FastAPI, and used the openapi documentation to automatically generate the schema for the Android Retrofit client.

-Additionally, I established a basic CI/CD pipeline that automatically created a pull request on the app repository containing new Retrofit client models whenever a new version of the API was released.
+Additionally, I established a basic CI/CD pipeline that automatically updated the app repository with new Retrofit client models whenever a new version of the API was released.

 Both the app code and the API server are available on the open-roboe github organization